Kali99xx/Marina-GPT/README.md

 # M.A.R.I.N.A GPT AI & C.H.E.Y.Y GPT AI
 ![M.A.R.I.N.A](img/20251201_233014.jpg)

-**M.A.R.I.N.A GPT AI & C.H.E.Y.Y GPT AI** is designed to provide powerful, unrestricted, and seamless AI-driven conversations, pushing the boundaries of what is possible with natural language processing.
+**M.A.R.I.N.A GPT AI & C.H.E.Y.Y GPT AI** is designed to deliver powerful, unrestricted, and seamless AI-driven conversations—pushing the limits of what is possible with natural language processing.

-**M.A.R.I.N.A GPT AI & C.H.E.Y.Y GPT AI** was created with the vision of assisting penetration testing needs and serving as an effective learning tool in the world of cybersecurity.
+These tools were created with the vision of assisting penetration testing workflows and providing an effective learning platform in the field of cybersecurity.
-​As an open-source project, this tool is wide open for development and contributions from the community.
-Its purpose is purely educational.
+As an open-source project, it welcomes development and contributions from the community.
+This tool is strictly for educational purposes only.

-​With this, I affirm that the use of **M.A.R.I.N.A GPT AI & C.H.E.Y.Y GPT AI** AI for criminal acts or offenses constitutes a violation of its core ethics and vision, and therefore, I am not responsible for the consequences of such actions.
+**Disclaimer:** Any use of **M.A.R.I.N.A GPT AI & C.H.E.Y.Y GPT AI** for illegal activities goes against its core purpose and principles.
+I am not responsible for any misuse or consequences resulting from unauthorized actions.

 ## ✨ Features

-- **Powerful AI Conversations:** Get intelligent and context-aware answers to your queries.
+- **Powerful AI Conversations:** Intelligent, context-aware responses.
-- **Unrestricted Framework:** A system prompt designed to bypass conventional AI limitations.
+- **Unrestricted Framework:** System prompts designed to bypass common AI limitations.
-- **Easy-to-Use CLI:** A clean and simple command-line interface for smooth interaction.
+- **Simple CLI Interface:** Clean and easy-to-use terminal interface.
-- **Cross-Platform:** Tested and working on Kali Linux, Ubuntu, and Termux.
+- **Cross-Platform:** Works on Kali Linux, Ubuntu, and Termux.

 # 🛠️ Installation (Manual)